Skip to main content

 • CDC: Setting up and maintaining change streams to capture incremental changes.

-Tightly integrated with drivers, Writers ensure that once data is extracted, it is immediately pushed to your chosen destination—whether that be local storage or cloud-based solutions.
+• Tightly integrated with drivers, Destinations (Apache Iceberg format) ensure that once data is extracted, it is immediately pushed to your chosen destination—whether that be local storage or cloud-based solutions.

 • Monitoring & Alerting: